lukasd2/phrmx-components/components/video-editor-app/README.md

 npm start
 ```

-Alternatively, generated a /dist bundle with the of rollup and switch the imports into index.html from CDN to local bundle.
+Alternatively, generate a /dist bundle with Rollup module bundler and switch the imports inside demo/_index.html_ from CDNs to local bundle path.

 ```bash
 npm i